 To create a new image on a page click + (W) in the left dock and select Picture.
-You can upload an image file, paste a direct URL, or add images from Flickr or Unsplash.
+You can upload an image file, paste a direct URL, or add images from Unsplash.
 You can also drag and drop an image file on the workspace to create a Picture widget.

 We highly recommend users optimize their images before uploading them to maximize the project’s loading time.
 Scroll to the end of this article to find out more about adapting your images for Retina screens.